 Each block is assumed to contribute due to the following forces:

-block weight, including material surcharge having the character of weight including the Kv
+block weight, including material surcharge having the character of weight including the influence of the coefficient of vertical earthquake Kv

 normal force on the slip surface